Julia Wolfe’s: Anthracite Fields

 Read NY Times article about her Pulitzer award.

-Program notes and texts available on Julia Wolfe's website
+Program notes and texts available on Julia Wolfe's website, and you can stream the audio on this page as well.

 The album Anthracite Fields is available on Cantaloupe Music.